NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 # PRESENTATIONS

-Invited talk at UCLA Computational International Relations Workshop (2020), ASSA (2020), Joint Seminar of Higher School of Economics on Political Economy, ICSID and NES CSDSI (2019),Invited talk at IHS Graduate Workshop at George Mason University (2019),7th Annual Comparative Politics and Formal Theory Conference (2019),Geo-Economic and Geostrategic Dimensions of Great Power Competition in the 21st Century” Summer Training Course (2019), WPSA (2019), APSA (2018, 2016, 2014), MPSA (2019,2018, 2017, 2016, 2014), International Center for the Study of Institutions and Development Conference, Higher School of Economics (2019, 2018), European Economic Association Annual Conference (2015), April International Academic Conference On Economic and Social Development (2013, 2012, 2010, 2011), Moscow Higher School of Economics (2014), UCLA (2014,2015,2016)
+POLMETH (2020 - scheduled),International Center for the Study of Institutions and Development Conference, Higher School of Economics(2020 - scheduled),IHS SURF Workshop (2020), MPSA (2020 - online),Invited talk at UCLA Computational International Relations Workshop (2020), ASSA (2020), Joint Seminar of Higher School of Economics on Political Economy, ICSID and NES CSDSI (2019),Invited talk at IHS Graduate Workshop at George Mason University (2019),7th Annual Comparative Politics and Formal Theory Conference (2019),Geo-Economic and Geostrategic Dimensions of Great Power Competition in the 21st Century” Summer Training Course (2019), WPSA (2019), APSA (2018, 2016, 2014), MPSA (2019,2018, 2017, 2016, 2014), International Center for the Study of Institutions and Development Conference, Higher School of Economics (2019, 2018), European Economic Association Annual Conference (2015), April International Academic Conference On Economic and Social Development (2013, 2012, 2010, 2011), Moscow Higher School of Economics (2014), UCLA (2014,2015,2016)

 # TEACHING EXPERIENCE